 Eliezer Yudkowsky says understanding intelligence that is artificial is limited by our intelligence that is human.
 Put differently, we only know how to measure ourselves.

-Yudkowsky suggests this is problematic given the possibility that artificial intelligence might at some point accelerate very rapidly.
+Yudkowsky says the problem is that artificial intelligence might someday accelerate very rapidly.
 He argues for a concerted effort to develop ‘Friendly AI’.

 SEE FULL PAPER Repository PDF (free)